45258E9F/CIntFix/README.md

 Eclipse CDT (version 8.8 is tested)

-libgmp (You can install it from source code or software repositories, GMP 6.0.0 and later is recommanded)
+libgmp (You can install it from source code or software repositories, GMP 6.0.0 o later is recommanded)

 gcc (gcc 5.2.1 is tested) or clang (clang 3.6.2 is tested)